jesseclay/BTC-E_Autotrade/README.md

 2. Immediately creating a sell order at the current bid price + the profit margin you'd like to make

+A lot of the code will probably make more sense after learning up on the btce gem: https://github.com/cgore/ruby-btce.
 Getting Started
 ---------------
 1. Clone the repo to your hard drive.